meh/versionub/README.md

 Versionub, the version parser for nubs
 ======================================

-Versionub is a simple library to manage versions, somewhat like Versionomy but a lot easier to implement another version type :)
+Versionub is a simple library to manage versions, somewhat like [Versionomy](https://github.com/dazuma/versionomy) but a lot easier to implement another version type and far more shorter in code (which usually is better with equal functionality).

+The only feature that's missing right now is #bump, I don't really need it but it wouldn't be hard to implement, if someone wants to implement it I'll gladly merge the changes, the file to change is `lib/versionub/types/standard.rb`.

 It uses Parslet for parsing capabilities.